Communist Party of India: After independence

-In early 1950s young communist leadership was uniting textile workers, bank employees and unorganised sector workers to ensure mass support in north India.
-National leaders like S A Dange, Chandra Rajeswara Rao and P K Vasudevan Nair were encouraging them and supporting the idea despite their differences on the execution.
-Firebrand Communist leaders like Homi F. Daji, Guru Radha Kishan, H L Parwana, Sarjoo Pandey, Darshan Singh Canadian and Avtaar Singh Malhotra were emerging between the masses and the working class in particular.
+In the early 1950s, young communist leadership was uniting textile workers, bank employees and unorganised sector workers to ensure mass support in north India.
+National leaders like Shripad Amrit Dange, Chandra Rajeswara Rao, and P. K. Vasudevan Nair were encouraging them and supporting the idea despite their differences on the execution.
+Firebrand Communist leaders like Homi F. Daji, Guru Radha Kishan, H. L. Parwana, Sarjoo Pandey, Darshan Singh Canadian and Avtaar Singh Malhotra were emerging between the masses and the working class in particular.
 This was the first leadership of communists that was very close to the masses and people consider them champions of the cause of the workers and the poor.

-In 1952, CPI became the first leading opposition party in the Lok Sabha, while the Indian National Congress was in power.
+In 1952, CPI became the first leading opposition party in the first Lok Sabha, while the Indian National Congress was in power.

-In the 1952 Travancore-Cochin Legislative Assembly election, Communist Party was banned, so it couldn't take part in the election process.
+In the 1952 Travancore-Cochin Legislative Assembly election, the Communist Party was banned, so it couldn't take part in the election process.
 In the general elections in 1957, the CPI emerged as the largest opposition party.
 In 1957, the CPI won the state elections in Kerala.
 This was the first time that an opposition party won control over an Indian state.
 E. M. S. Namboodiripad became Chief Minister.
 At the 1957 international meeting of Communist parties in Moscow, the Chinese Communist Party directed criticism at the CPI for having formed a ministry in Kerala.